Riload78/react-pop/README.md

 # Wallapop React App
-App developed with React on a Rest API (https://github.com/davidjj76/nodepop-api).
+App developed with React and a API Rest (https://github.com/davidjj76/nodepop-api).
 It allows creating and listing products for sale/purchase, as well as filtering them.
 Additionally, it features a login system accessible only to registered users.

 # Getting Started